mayoalexander/scaling-octo-eureka/README.md

 ```

 ### POST /api/tree
-Creates a new node and attaches it to the specified parent node in the tree.
+Creates a new node.
+You can create a root node (no parentId) or attach to an existing parent.

-**Request Body:**
+**Request:**
 ```json
 {
   "label": "cat's child",